#FallintoFocuswithUPDFUp to 43% Off UPDF + 2 Free Months

 Let’s see how it’s done:

-Step 2: Click on “Layout Settings” and select the “Retain Flowing Text” option to keep the formatting of the equations intact.
+Step 2: Click on “Word Content Style” and select the “Retain Word Flowing Style” option to keep the formatting of the equations intact.

 retain flowing text in updf